authindicators/rfc-brand-indicators-for-message-identification/README.md

    Published policies are interpreted and applied by Protocol Clients.
-   A Domain Owner signals intended BIMI participation for one or more of its domains by publishing an Assertion Record in a subdomain under it.
+   A Domain Owner signals intended BIMI participation for one or more of its domains by publishing an Assertion Record in a subdomain under

+Blank, et al.             Expires 6 March 2024                  [Page 9]

+Internet-Draft                    BIMI                    September 2023

+   it.
 In doing so, Domain Owners make specific requests of MUAs regarding the preferred set of Indicators to be displayed with messages that are confirmed to be authorized to appear from the Domain Owner's domain.

    The use of BIMI is opt-in.
-Receivers default to performing no BIMI-

-Blank, et al.           Expires 19 February 2024                [Page 9]

-Internet-Draft                    BIMI                       August 2023

-   specific message handling until they choose to do so, and then only if a BIMI record for the sender's domain is found.
+Receivers default to performing no BIMI- specific message handling until they choose to do so, and then only if a BIMI record for the sender's domain is found.